About Birmingham Airport (BHX)

 Serving the West Midlands region of England, Birmingham Airport links to numerous international and domestic routes.
-The airport, which is a short distance from Birmingham city centre, is among the top ten busiest airports in the United Kingdom.
+The airport, which is just 13km (8.1 mi) southeast of Birmingham city centre, is one of the busiest airports in the United Kingdom.
 Our Birmingham Airport guide includes information on airport facilities, transportation options and nearby hotels.

-There are proposals for large-scale renovations to the airport, including an additional terminal, as part of the airports Towards 2030 masterplan.
+There are proposals for large-scale renovations to the airport, which included an additional terminal, as part of the airports Towards 2030 masterplan.

 There are several information points located at various areas in the terminal complex, including desks providing airline and general airport information (close to the check-in area and the main entrance).
 The Visitor Centre, next to Arrivals, offers advice on accommodation and attractions within the Birmingham city area.